 Participants who complete at least 12 modules will receive a certificate of completion.
 Module completion includes assignment submission and either attendance at the Tuesday Zoom session or submission of the alternative assignment.

-Registration for the Fall 2020 cohort has closed.
-The next cohort for Spring 2021 will be announced through the CET Newsletter.
+Registration for the Spring 2021 cohort is now closed.
+Registration for the Fall 2021 cohort will be announced through the CET Newsletter.